• Use Spectrum Mainframe Exporter to:

 • any other PC, server, or mainframe application that requires a custom file format

-• create your own fixed format ASCII files
+• create custom fixed format ASCII files (instead of comma-delimited) if you prefer

 • turn mainframe data into HTML Web reports to put on websites or send as e-mail attachments